Thargomindah: History

-Margany (also known as Marganj, Mardigan, Marukanji, Maranganji) is an Australian Aboriginal language spoken by the Margany people.
-The Margany language region includes the landscape within the local government boundaries of the Quilpie Shire, taking in Quilpie, Cheepie and Beechal extending towards Eulo and Thargomindah, as well as the properties of Dynevor Downs and Ardoch.

-Gunya (Kunya, Kunja, Kurnja) is an Australian Aboriginal language spoken by the Gunya people.
-The Gunya language region includes the landscape within the local government boundaries of the Paroo Shire Council, taking in Cunnamulla and extending north towards Augathella, east towards Bollon and west towards Thargomindah.

-Kullilli (Kalali, Garlali, Galali) is an Australian Aboriginal language spoken by the Kullilli people.
-The Kullilli language region spans Channel Country in South West Queensland, encompassing the township of Thargomindah and areas of the Bulloo, Paroo, and Quilpie Shires.
+Thargomindah lies on the traditional lands of the Kalali people who seemed to have had a close association with the Wongkumara, Margany and Badjiri peoples from neighbouring regions along the Bulloo and Wilson Rivers.
+The Margany language (also known as Maranganji), the Badjiri language and the Kalali language (Galali) are now mostly extinct, although some revitalisation projects have been commenced.

+The Thargomindah area was first explored by the British in the early 1860s by colonist Vincent James Dowling, who established the Thargomindah pastoral property in 1865 with his brother John Dowling.
+Violence with the Aboriginal people soon ensued and John Dowling was killed.
+In retribution, Vincent Dowling and a Native Police detachment under Sub-Inspector James Gilmour from the Yowah barracks pursued the Kalali.
+These forces massacred a large number of Kalali people near the Thuringowa waterhole.
+A recent publication disputes these accounts of the massacre.

-The town was first settled in the 1860s at a crossing of the Bulloo River.
-The town takes its name from the parish, which in turn was named after the Thargomindah pastoral run, which is an Aboriginal word meaning echidna.
+After the massacre, a new Native Police barracks called the Bulloo Barracks was established on Dowling's property at a crossing of the Bulloo River.
+From the 1870s, the town of Thargomindah developed around these barracks.
+Thargomindah is an Aboriginal word meaning echidna.

 A post office was established in 1870 and a telegraph line connected the town to Cunnamulla in 1881.

 Thargomindah Provisional School opened on 1 April 1884.
 In 1892 it became Thargomindah State School.

 The 1890s saw the town prosper as the service and administrative centre of a pastoral district.
 An extension of the Western railway line to the town was planned for many years; however it never eventuated.
 The railway did reach Cunnamulla in 1898 and Quilpie in 1917.

 Thargomindah was one of the first towns in Australia to produce hydroelectric power from 1898 until 1951.
 The old bore into the Great Artesian Basin was a source of energy when electric street lights were lit and coupled to a turbine driven by the bore's natural water pressure.
-The generator was taken from a unit powered by a steam engine and purchased by the Bulloo Divisional Board becoming the first municipality owned power plant.
+The generator was taken from a unit powered by a steam engine and purchased by the Bulloo Divisional Board becoming the first municipality owned power plant in Queensland.
 After that power was supplied by diesel generators until 1988, when the town was connected to the state power grid via Cunnamulla.
 The power station is still operating with a daily opening to the public.